 Rise 2021 Festival of Contemporary Dance and Performance

-It’s our pleasure to invite you to Rise 2021; a rich, jam-packed one day festival of exceptional artists from across the UK – a programme that promises to be sometimes tender, sometimes provocative, often funny and always entertaining.
-Our core programme of live theatre-based performances and dance films in our new pop-up cinema are complemented by Outer Space, a selected programme of performance try outs, talks and opportunities to meet the artist at indoor and outdoor spaces close to the theatre.
+Rise Contemporary Dance and Performance Festival returns in 2021; a rich, jam-packed weekend festival of exceptional artists from across the UK – a programme that promises to be sometimes tender, sometimes provocative, often funny and always entertaining.
+Our core programme of live theatre-based performances and dance films will be complemented by talks, discussions and opportunities to meet the artists.

 This performance plays with what we see and what we don’t see.
 Its words, actions and images present a story of overlapping events in spaces both real and imagined, building and unbuilding a world all of its own along the way.

 ‘The Solo Piece’ (2018) is a re-translation of Morton Feldman’s ‘For John Cage’, first borrowed to make ‘Both Sitting Duet’ with Jonathan Burrows in 2002, their first duo performance.
 But this time it’s only Fargion on stage waving his arms, and this lonelier counterpoint is now between his voice and the meaningless gestures he makes.

 ‘And’ began as a text message Charlotte sent to her friend.
 ‘And’ became a dance solo Charlotte performed.
 ‘And’ is becoming something that Charlotte will do for the rest of her life.
 An engaging and endearing performer, who invites the audience into the public and private spaces of her world.

 We will announce the full programme in early 2021!